Torrance, California: Sister cities

 In 1973, Torrance established a sister-city relationship with Kashiwa, Chiba, Japan, as part of the Sister Cities International program.
 Since then, citizens of Torrance have regularly engaged in cultural exchange with Kashiwa through the guidance of the Torrance Sister City Association, which facilitates a Japanese cultural festival, a yearly student exchange program, and contact between officials of the two cities.
 North High is the official sister high school of Kashiwa Municipal High.
-Torrance has also had a sister-city relationship with Konya, Türkiye since 1958.
+Torrance has also had a sister-city relationship with Konya, Turkey since 1958.